rvennam/kube-code-camp/Exercise3/README.md

 Kubernetes allows you to use a rollout to update an app deployment with a new Docker image.
 This allows you to easily update the running image and also allows you to easily undo a rollout, if a problem is discovered after deployment.

 In the previous lab, we created an image with a `1` tag.
 Let's make a version of the image that includes new content and use a `2` tag.
-This lab also contains a `Dockerfile`.
+This exercise also contains a `Dockerfile`.
 Let's build and push it up to our image registry.

 To update and roll back:
+1. Change directories to exercise 3:
+    ```
+    cd ../Exercise3/
+    ```

 1. Build the new docker image with a `2` tag:

     ```
-    docker build --tag registry.ng.bluemix.net/<my_namespace>/hello-world:2 .
+    docker build . --tag $MYREGISTRY/$MYNAMESPACE/$MYPROJECT:2
     ```

 2. Push the image to the IBM Cloud Container Registry:

     ```
-    docker push registry.ng.bluemix.net/<my_namespace>/hello-world:2
+    docker push $MYREGISTRY/$MYNAMESPACE/$MYPROJECT:2
     ```

 3. Using `kubectl`, you can now update your deployment to use the